How to Prevent Mice from Entering Your Idaho Home

 How to Seal Your Idaho Home from Mice

-Mice can fit through extremely small openings, so sealing entry points is one of the most important prevention steps.
-Walk the inside and outside of your home and inspect areas where gaps often form.
+Because mice can squeeze through extremely small openings, sealing entry points is one of the most important prevention steps.
+Do a quick walk around both the inside and outside of your home and focus on areas where gaps commonly form.

 Look closely at: